ebecheto/Skill/example/README.md

 *menu* function example
 --------------------------
-Add a menu in CIW ( former icfb ), the pull down menus with the function a generally use.
+Add a menu in CIW ( former icfb ), the pull down menus with the function i generally use.

 ![example](./pic/menu.png)